 THE classic Muay Thai gloves by Fairtex.
-These are the BGV1’s and their most popular and basic model is the black BGV1 Tight Fits.
+These are the BGV1’s, and their most popular and basic model is the black BGV1 Tight Fits.
 You can get these in all sizes up to 20 oz.
-Faritex often makes fancy patterns and designs based on this model which offer the same features and core design, but just different cosmetically.
+Fairtex often makes fancy patterns and designs based on this model which offer the same features and core design, but just different cosmetically.

 Pro Competition Model (BGL6)